MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-2019.md

 1. In the main setup page, select **Install**.
 2. In **Select features to install**, select the VMM management server and then select **Next**.
 The VMM console will be automatically installed.
 3. In **Product registration information**, provide the appropriate information and then select **Next**.
-If you do not enter a product key, VMM will be installed as an evaluation version that expires after 180 days from the installation date.
+If you don't enter a product key, VMM will be installed as an evaluation version that expires after 180 days from the installation date.
 4. In **Please read this license agreement**, review the license agreement, select the **I have read, understood, and agree with the terms of the license agreement** check box, and then select **Next**.
 5. In **Usage and Connectivity Data**, select either of the options, and then select **Next**.
 6. If the **Microsoft Update** page appears, select whether you want to use Microsoft Update and select **Next**.
 If you've already chosen to use Microsoft Update on this computer, this page won't appear.